A beautiful and photogenic mushroom that it is considered toxic but not deadly.

 White.
 Ellipsoid.
 You should scrape your spores into a small pile to get an accurate spore colour.

-The common name of this mushroom comes from the medieval practice of breaking up the caps and leaving them in milk to stupefy flys.
+The common name of this mushroom comes from the medieval practice of breaking up the caps and leaving them in milk to stupefy flies.
 This mushroom also has hallucinogenic properties which the Lapps have used traditionally in ceremonies and even to round up reindeer who seem to love them.